-The Plan is a defined contribution plan covering all United States employees of USANA Health Sciences, Inc. (the "Company" or the "Employer") who have completed one month of service and are age 18 or older.
+The Plan is a defined contribution plan covering all United States non-union employees of USANA Health Sciences, Inc. (the "Company" or the "Employer") who have completed one month of service and are age 18 or older.
+Certain non-resident aliens are excluded from participating in the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended, and permits traditional 401(k) deferrals (pre-tax), as well as Roth 401(k) deferrals (after-tax).